 It is a wise graduate student who starts to think about potential topics for their research during the first term of their graduate studies.
 It’s never too early to start developing your ideas.

 Depending on the program you are in, the research supervisor may assign a general research topic to you, and you would have the opportunity to narrow it down to a specific project that lies within the general topic.
 Other programs leave it entirely up to the student to determine the research topic they will use, consulting with the research supervisor of course.
-Tips to get started on your graduate school thesis
+Here are tips from UsEssayWriters to get started on your graduate school thesis.

 - Start thinking about topics of interest that could be used for your research topic as soon as possible, even right at the beginning of your graduate studies.